Roman Catholic

 descriptions

 Gniezno (Dziekanka): Institute and hospital for the mentally ill in Gniezno.
 In the period of 07.12.1939‐12.01.1940 a special German commando (special unit of German secret state police in Poznań „Sonderkommando SS”), as part of «Aktion T4», murdered c.
-1,200 of the hospital patients, mainly Poles and a few Jews.
+1,200 of the hospital patients — immediately before the start of the German occupation, there were 1,187 patients in the hospital — mainly Poles and a few Jews.
 The victims were given injections with sedatives and muscle relaxants — women under breasts, men in the forearm — and thus duped were driven on closed lorries — c.
 40 victims to a truck — out the hospital and city.
 During the trip they were murdered by the exhaust fumes or gassed — some trucks were equipped with bottles with poisonous gasses.
 Some of the bodies were prob. buried in the nearby Mielno and Nowaszyce forests, the other in Wierzyce forests.
-Later patients were murdered on the spot, in the hospital, by the German hospital staff — victims were given injections with death coming very fast.
-Altogether during 1939‐1945 Germans murdered in excess of 3,500 patients of „Dziekanka” hospital — apart from Poles and Jews also Germans from Hamburg, Rheinland and from Berlin vicinity.
-Prob. in 1943 Germans dug out the bodies buried in the forests and burnt them. (more on: pl.wikipedia.orgClick to attempt to display webpage
+Later, new patients were killed by German staff — the director, appointed before 09.1939, after the beginning of the German occupation began to speak only German, dismissed most of the employees, especially doctors, nurses and administrative workers, some of whom the Germans deported with their families to the General Government, and replaced them with German employees — right on the spot, in the hospital.
+The victims were given injections with death following very fast.
+Altogether during 1939‐1945 Germans murdered in c.
+3,586 patients of „Dziekanka” hospital — apart from Poles and Jews also Germans from Hamburg, Rheinland and from Berlin vicinity.
+The victims buried in the forests were probably exhumed and burned by the Germans in 1943. (more on: pl.wikipedia.orgClick to attempt to display webpage

 Ribbentrop‐Molotov: Genocidal Russian‐German alliance pact between Russian leader Joseph Stalin and German leader Adolf Hitler signed on 23.08.1939 in Moscow by respective foreign ministers, Mr. Vyacheslav Molotov for Russia and Joachim von Ribbentrop for Germany.
 The pact sanctioned and was the direct cause of joint Russian and German invasion of Poland and the outbreak of the World War II in 09.1939.
 In a political sense, the pact was an attempt to restore the status quo ante before 1914, with one exception, namely the „commercial” exchange of the so‐called „Kingdom of Poland”, which in 1914 was part of the Russian Empire, fore Eastern Galicia (today's western Ukraine), in 1914 belonging to the Austro‐Hungarian Empire.
 Galicia, including Lviv, was to be taken over by the Russians, the „Kingdom of Poland” — under the name of the General Governorate — Germany.
 The resultant „war was one of the greatest calamities and dramas of humanity in history, for two atheistic and anti‐Christian ideologies — national and international socialism — rejected God and His fifth Decalogue commandment: Thou shall not kill!”
 (Abp Stanislav Gądecki, 01.09.2019).
 The decisions taken — backed up by the betrayal of the formal allies of Poland, France and Germany, which on 12.09.1939, at a joint conference in Abbeville, decided not to provide aid to attacked Poland and not to take military action against Germany (a clear breach of treaty obligations with Poland) — were on 28.09.1939 slightly altered and made more precise when a treaty on „German‐Russian boundaries and friendship” was agreed by the same murderous signatories.
 One of its findings was establishment of spheres of influence in Central and Eastern Europe and in consequence IV partition of Poland.
 In one of its secret annexes agreed, that: „the Signatories will not tolerate on its respective territories any Polish propaganda that affects the territory of the other Side.
 On their respective territories they will suppress all such propaganda and inform each other of the measures taken to accomplish it”.
 The agreements resulted in a series of meeting between two genocidal organization representing both sides — German Gestapo and Russian NKVD when coordination of efforts to exterminate Polish intelligentsia and Polish leading classes (in Germany called «Intelligenzaktion», in Russia took the form of Katyń massacres) where discussed.
 Resulted in deaths of hundreds of thousands of Polish intelligentsia, including thousands of priests presented here, and tens of millions of ordinary people,.
 The results of this Russian‐German pact lasted till 1989 and are still in evidence even today. (more on: en.wikipedia.orgClick to attempt to display webpage